JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/code_description/executables_namelists/namelists/nam_param_c2r2.rst

 * :code:`LACTIT` : Activation by radiative cooling is taken into account if set to  TRUE

-* :code:`LSUPSAT` : Pseudo-prognostic supersaturation according to Thouron et al.(2012) taken into account if set to  TRUE
+* :code:`LSUPSAT` : Pseudo-prognostic supersaturation according to :cite:t:`thouron_supersaturation_2012` taken into account if set to  TRUE

 * :code:`LDEPOC` : TRUE to enable cloud droplet deposition